ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 ## Visa Support

 I have moved to the Netherlands from South America and Antler helped with a 1 year entrepreneur visa for me and my family.
-It was a pretty simple process and only a few documents were required.
-But as I know only Singapore and the Netherlands have special visa programs for entrepreneurs and Antler can’t help you out in other locations.
+It was a quite simple process and only a few documents were required.
+As far as I know only Singapore and the Netherlands have special visa programs for entrepreneurs and Antler can’t help you in other locations.

 I am actually renewing my Dutch residence permit right now for another 2 years and the process again is hassle-free.